Good marketing starts with listening—listening to your consumers and listening to your competitors.

 4) Hubspot Marketing Grader

-Hubspot makes competitor research easy on marketers.
+Hubspot makes competitor research easy for marketers.
 All you need is a URL.
 They’ll review your competitor’s website and social activity, summarize the findings, give a letter grade, and then provide a few action steps for improvement.
 Useful stuff—even for your own website.

 Similar to Hubspot, QuicksSprout gives you a laundry list of low hanging fruit.
 You can also compare your site to three other competitors and get a good idea of where you stand in your market.